Hottentotti/My-wellbeing-project/README.md

 ## How is it used?

-The solution is used when people need personal assistance to have more resources (e.g., fatigue, exhaustion).
+The solution is used when people need personal assistance to have more resources for example to avoid or treat fatigue and exhaustion.
 This solution is meant for all kind of users such as employers, employees and umemployed and its idea bases on the figure (check below).
 The simple idea is that people should receive more recourses than they give so that they can give (and get) more.
-As a result people can have an own wellbeing receipt that helps them to better input and output everyday.
+As a result people can have an own wellbeing receipt that helps them to better "input and output" everyday.

 ![tynnyri](https://github.com/Hottentotti/My-wellbeing-project/assets/171318566/2e773cae-8958-4a5f-b2ce-718e8d5f553d)

-Figure:
+Figure explanations:
 * Voimavarojen saaminen = receiving recourses: meaningful work, sleep, activities, needs etc.
 * Voimavarojen antaminen = giving recourses: work, family, friends, activities etc.
-* Voimavarkaita = stress factors: negative thoughts and emotions, bad fitness, bad work management, alcohol, bad conscience, unsafety, conflict of values, pushing hard etc.
+* Voimavarkaita = stress factors: negative thoughts and emotions, bad fitness, bad sleep, bad work management, alcohol, bad conscience, unsafety, conflict of values, pushing hard etc.
 * Hyvinvoinnin pohja = base of recourses, wellbeing and resilience: self-knowledge, self-confidence, self-management, self-care, self-sensing, self-listening, awareness, relaxing and enjoying, and emotional skills
 * Oma raja = own border